wex59/audio-narrative-2025spring/reflection.md

 ![alt text](<Reflection images/change2.png>)
 Additionally, I received positive feedback, and the audience was able to clearly understand what was happening in the audio file.
 This gives confidence that the narrative and sound design effectively conveyed the story.
 ![alt text](<Reflection images/positive.png>)
+### Conclusion
+This project taught me how to transform a simple idea into a layered audio story.
+The biggest takeaway was learning to use Audacity and get experience with it.